edadma/petalui/packages/docs/README.md

-# PetalUI Demo
+# PetalUI Documentation

 Interactive documentation and component showcase for [PetalUI](https://github.com/edadma/petalui).

 ## Overview

-This demo application provides live examples and documentation for all PetalUI components.
+This documentation site provides live examples and API documentation for all PetalUI components.
 Each component page includes:

 - Interactive examples with working code
 - Complete API documentation